open-ephys/ephys-course/source/Materials/exday2TA.rst

 Drawing Current
 ***********************************
 Let's do a recording!
 We'll take our electrode, and attach it through a long wire to a recording system (the recording system has an analog to digital converter, ADC, and a recording computer).
+The leakage resistance here is because the recording system is also connected to ground.

 .. image:: ../_static/images/EEA/day2withac.png
   :align: center